iCodeWalker/r3f-first-app/readme.md

     r3f uses "attach" attribute.
     The attach attribute allows the developer to assign the component to a specific property of the parent instead of trying to add() it.

+    NOTE : -- When we use attach property the React Three Fiber will not add it to it's parent but it will attach it to the specific property of the parent, that we will pass into the attach property.

     1. The <boxGeometry> and <sphereGeometry> are assigned to the geometry property of the <mesh>
     2. The <meshBasicMaterial> is assigned to the material property of the <mesh>